Winter 2016 Schedule:

-Looking for online and in-person workshops on other academic topics, such as study skills, writing, and more?
-Try Academic Support Workshops
+Workshops on other academic topics, such as study skills, writing, and more: Academic Support Workshops

 IMPORTANT: you must successfully complete all technical and set-up requirements below before registering